pr0cf5/CTF-writeups/2019/fbctf/raddest_db/README.md

 When we empty a db, the entry structure is free'd and the BUF in echo{BUF} takes that chunk if BUF is of appropriate size.
 Afterwards the reference is not removed and we have a `fakeobj` primitive, which gives us a single RIP control with no arguments controlled.
 In code, it is like this: `this->vtable->func1(this, aux);`

 We have control to the entire `this` structure, so we can control `func1`.
 I changed `func1` to all one shot gadgets (found using david942j's `one_gadget`) but none of them popped a shell.

 I decided to expand this primitive to an arbitrary write primitive by changing `func1` to `gets`.

 Before triggering the vtable function we free the chunk right under where the `this` object is located, turning it into a freed, size 0x20 tcache bin.
 Overflowing `this` enables us to overwrite a tcache bin, which gives use arbitrary allocation.
-So, I changed the `fd` field of the next tcache chunk entry to `__free_hook` and tried some commands that would trigger `free('/bin.sh;'`.
-(The way was to enter /bin/sh;<LOTS OF SPACES> as the command because when the string is extended to some length its original buffer is freed (property of c++'s std::vector)
+So, I changed the `fd` field of the next tcache chunk entry to `__free_hook` and got `__free_hook` allocated and wrote `system` to it.

+I tried some commands that would trigger `free('/bin.sh;'`.
+(The way was to enter /bin/sh;[LOTS OF SPACES] as the command because when the string is extended to some length its original buffer is freed (property of c++'s std::vector)